dabigsahar-dotcom/Project-Tummus/full-separate-glove-tutorial.md

 ### What this does

-This makes the glove appear in gameplay.
+This make it so that the game will actually draw the glove

 ## Step 5: Make the glove clickable

 In `Board::MouseHitTest(...)` inside `Lawn/Board.cpp` add this directly after the shovel hit test: